sam-gordon-f/sam-gordon-f.github.io/_posts/Technical Series/Cloudformation Series/2020-02-03-cloudformation-template-anatomy.md

 In the below example, there are the following sample transforms defined.

+> "transform1"
-> transform1 - which is a custom user defined transform (details [here]({{ site.baseurl }}/technical-series/cloudformation-series/cloudformation-macros-custom))
+which is a custom user defined transform (details [here]({{ site.baseurl }}/technical-series/cloudformation-series/cloudformation-macros-custom))

+> "AWS::Serverless"
-> AWS::Serverless - which is an AWS defined transform for creating lambda functions (details [here]({{ site.baseurl }}/technical-series/cloudformation-series/cloudformation-macros-serverless))
+which is an AWS defined transform for creating lambda functions (details [here]({{ site.baseurl }}/technical-series/cloudformation-series/cloudformation-macros-serverless))

+> "AWS::Include"
-> AWS::Include - which is an AWS defined transform for pulling in cloudformation snippets from S3 (details [here]({{ site.baseurl }}/technical-series/cloudformation-series/cloudformation-macros-include))
+which is an AWS defined transform for pulling in cloudformation snippets from S3 (details [here]({{ site.baseurl }}/technical-series/cloudformation-series/cloudformation-macros-include))

 ```json
 {